dfpalacios/lmdb/README.md

 - Visitors browsing the page can:
   - Filter and sort movies by title and rating.
   - Search for a movie by title.
   - View the details of a movie on an individual page.
-If the user is not logged in, they will be prompted to log in to grade.
-If the user is logged in, they will be able to rate the movie (or update the rating).
+Authenticated users will be able to rate the movie (or update their rating).
   - Access a private profile screen (just an empty page).
 If the user is not logged in, they will be redirected to the home page when entering the url in the browser.
   - Login or simulate a register.